3.1 Research, Segmentation Analysis

-We created new corporate videos to further educate consumers about the recycling process of the various types of beverage containers.
+Corporate videos were used to further educate consumers about the recycling process for the various types of beverage containers.

 See more corporate videos

-Four new animated information videos were created in order to give an extra marketing “boost” to two underperforming container types, drink pouches and bi-metal cans.
+Four animated information videos and targeted social media posts were promoted in order to provide an extra marketing “boost” to underperforming container types such as drink pouches and bi-metal cans.

 See more informational videos